 North Wales hosts so many classic scrambles but many are overlooked.
 Check out this article giving my top esoteric scrambles in Snowdonia.
 Enjoy. … More Beat the crowds with esoteric scrambles in North Wales!

 Starting at Cromlech boulders my legs were already tired from the previous days run and they were not liking the strain of a heavier pack, however, it didn’t take long before my thighs started to warm up and I slowly felt my body come back to life.
 A short walk along the Pyg track and I arrived at … More A day out in the clouds – Snowdon via its classic ridges.

-Winter walking is described as requiring the use of technical winter equipment, however, what about conditions where rain and high winds are the biggest threat and snow is yet to fall?
+Winter walking is normally defined as requiring the use of technical winter equipment like axes and crampons, but what about conditions where rain and high winds are the biggest threat and snow is yet to fall?
 In this article I will display the contents of my winter rucksack and show you the essentials for a mountain walking adventure.
-The above picture shows the full contents … More Preparing your rucksack for a winter adventure?
+The above … More Preparing your rucksack for a winter adventure?